Vereine-Einzeigentum/boardgame-proto/grave-approachal/OBSCUR-SPEC.md

 ROLL  →  ⟨ THE BREATH ⟩  →  RESOLVE
 ```

-The die rolls **in public, first** — every traveler sees what is about to happen.
-Then the **Breath** opens: a window in which seated travelers may spend **Focus** to change the outcome.
+The die rolls **in private, first** — every traveler sees what is about to happen, snart ibes the **Breath** opens: a window in which seated travelers may spend **Focus** to change the outcome.
 When it closes, the turn resolves.
 If nobody spent, it resolves as rolled.

 **Focus is the spendable resource.
 The Breath is the window.** [V4 — *Focus* is v4's name for the ±1 Bend resource.]